-Cost of sales increased to \$5.8 million in fiscal 2021 compared to \$3.9 million in fiscal 2020, primarily due to higher sales volume in the current year.
-The Company also had a larger variety of SKUs in 2021 as it continues to strategically expand product offerings, which results in increased labour and material costs as new packaging materials and vendors needed to be sourced.
+Cost of sales increased to \$3.2 million in the quarter ended February 28, 2022 compared to \$1.1 million in the prior year quarter, primarily due to higher sales volume in the current quarter.
+The Company also had a larger variety of SKUs in 2022 as it continues to strategically expand product offerings, which resulted in increased labour and material costs as new packaging materials and vendors needed to be sourced.
 Cannabis operations cost of sales were comprised of the purchase of materials, testing, packaging, freight, wages and salaries including benefits, and an allocation of other operating expenses including facility overhead and depreciation costs.
-Additionally, unrealized loss on changes in fair value of biological assets was \$1.7 million in Fiscal 2021 compared to an unrealized gain of \$2.2 million in Fiscal 2020.
-This decrease is due to the Company decreasing the average fair value less cost to sell of flower from \$5 per gram to a range of \$3.90 per gram to \$4.38 per gram, to be more consistent with current selling prices.